 Montenegro adopts law on religion amid protests by pro-Serbs

-PODGORICA, Montenegro (AP) — Montenegro’s parliament adopted a contested law on religious rights after chaotic scenes in the assembly that resulted in the detention of all pro-Serb opposition lawmakers.
+PODGORICA, Montenegro (AP) — Montenegro’s parliament adopted a contested law on religious rights early Friday after chaotic scenes in the assembly that resulted in the detention of all pro-Serb opposition lawmakers.

-The vote early Friday followed a day of nationwide protests by supporters of the Serbian Orthodox Church who say the law strips the church of its property, including medieval monasteries and churches.
+The vote followed a day of nationwide protests by supporters of the Serbian Orthodox Church who say the law will strip the church of its property, including medieval monasteries and churches.
 The government has denied that.

 Trying to prevent the vote, the pro-Serb lawmakers hurled what appeared to be a tear gas canister, or a firecracker, and tried to destroy microphones in the parliament hall.
 Plainclothes police wearing gas masks intervened, detaining 24 people, including 18 opposition lawmakers.

+All but three lawmakers were later released.
+The three are suspected of attacking the parliament speaker and preventing him from performing his job, the state RTCG television said.

-“We are ready to die for our church and that's what we are demonstrating tonight,” opposition leader Andrija Mandic said during the incidents.
+“We are ready to die for our church and that's what we are demonstrating tonight,” opposition leader Andrija Mandic said shortly after midnight during the tumultuous session.

-The law, approved by 45 ruling coalition lawmakers, says religious communities would need to produce evidence of ownership of their property from before 1918, when Montenegro joined a Balkan kingdom.
+The law, approved by 45 ruling coalition lawmakers, says religious communities would need to produce evidence of ownership of their property from before 1918, when Montenegro joined a Serb-led Balkan kingdom and lost its independence.

+The Serbian Orthodox Church in Montenegro described the law as “discriminatory and unconstitutional.”

+The church on Friday accused the Montenegrin authorities of “inciting divisions and hatred,” and leading Montenegro “into a situation that cannot bring any good to anyone.”

 Montenegro's population of around 620,000 is predominantly Orthodox Christian and the main church is the Serbian Orthodox Church.
 A separate Montenegrin Orthodox Church isn't recognized by other Orthodox Christian churches.